AugustoLL/Qr-Code-Generator/README.md

 By default, the `qr-code-generator-frontend` service is configured to run on port 3000.
 You can access the application by navigating to `http://localhost:3000` in your web browser.

-Please note that this repository does not include the source code for the `qr-code-generator-backend` and `qr-code-generator-frontend` services.
-You will need to clone those repositories separately and configure them according to your needs.

-Here are the links to the repositories:
+Here are the links to the repositories for each service:

 - [Frontend Repository](https://github.com/AugustoLL/Qr-Code-Generator-Frontend)
 - [Backend Repository](https://github.com/AugustoLL/Qr-Code-Generator-Backend)